On the issues arising when defining an X gate for qudits: Extending the Bit-Flip channel to $d$-dimensional systems

 Higher-dimensional quantum systems, usually labeled as qudits, have been found to help reduce the resources needed for quantum computing operations \cite{extending_frontier_qutrits, efficient_toffoli} compared with the more studied two-dimensional qubits.
 These $d$-level quantum systems have been shown to help optimize various quantum algorithms \cite{qudits_faster_algo}, and their study within quantum information science and technology has drawn attention within the scientific community in recent years.
-The qutrit, the simplest qudit after the qubit, has been widely used within this context.
+The qutrit, the simplest qudit after the qubit, has been widely used within this context \cite{Sri2026Qutrit-basedQC}.

 A qubit gate commonly used in quantum computing and communications is the Pauli X gate \cite{Nielsen-QIT, Nakahara-QC}, which, in the context of noisy quantum mechanics, is implemented in the bit-flip channel \cite{electronics13020439}.
-In higher dimensional systems, the corresponding X gate is commonly defined in the literature as a forward cyclic permutation \cite{PhysRevA.70.012302, PhysRevA.99.023825}.
+In higher dimensional systems, the corresponding X gate is commonly defined in the literature as a forward cyclic permutation \cite{Patera1988PauliGates-Qudits-Shift, PhysRevA.70.012302, PhysRevA.99.023825}.
 Nevertheless, the richer structure of qudits allows a more open-ended interpretation of what a ``flip” means.

 Unlike the depolarizing or amplitude-damping quantum channels \cite{Nielsen-QIT, Nakahara-QC}, extending the bit-flip to higher-dimensional systems is not straightforward due to the non-binary nature of qudits.
 In particular, for qutrit systems, multiple interpretations can be proposed, as it is not obvious how a trit can be flipped or negated.
-In the literature, some trit-flip channels have been proposed and studied \cite{jiang2024joint, wei2013geometric, ramzan2011effect, doustimotlagh2015quantum}.
-Nevertheless, the motivation and origin of these channels have not been explained satisfactorily.
+In the literature, some trit-flip channels have been proposed and studied \cite{ramzan2011effect, wei2013geometric, doustimotlagh2015quantum, jiang2024joint}, and the extension of Pauli gates to higher dimensional systems is still an active field of research \cite{Sri2026Qutrit-basedQC}.

+As we previously stated, there are different meanings to the flipping of a qudit that are indistinguishable from each other in a two-dimensional system.
+For instance, we can interpret the quantum bit-flip operation as one where an element of the qubit basis is flipped similarly to the negation operation in classical computing.